-Windows 10 Creators Update Insider Preview build 14997 adds an option to turn off or reduce blue light to lower the risk of disrupting your sleep, and reduce eye strain.
-With the blue light reduction option enabled, Windows shows warmer colors to make it easier to sleep at night.
+Windows 10 has a built-in setting to turn off or reduce blue light emitting from your computer screen.
+Reducing the blue light emitting from your screen helps lower the risk of sleep disruption and reduce eye strain.
+The setting is known as “Night Light” in Windows 10.
+With the blue light filtering option enabled, Windows shows warmer colors to make it easier to sleep at night.

 You can enable or disable Blue Light reduction setting via the Action Center Quick Action button.

-2. Click Expand to show all Quick action buttons, if it’s in collaped mode.
+- Click Expand to show all Quick action buttons, if it’s in collapsed mode.

 Research has shown that blue light emitted by your electronic device screens can be detrimental to health as it lowers secretion of the sleep-inducing hormone melatonin.
-This, in-turn disrupts sleep.
-It has been recommended that you reduce your blue-light exposure before bed.
+Exposure to blue light at night disrupts sleep as it suppresses the sleep-inducing hormone melatonin, and boosts alertness.

 f.lux utility to automatically adjust color temperature / blue light

 The third-party too F.lux automatically changes the color temperature depending upon the time of the day.
 Based on the current geographic location you’re located, it calculates the sunset time and changes the mode automatically as time progresses.

 You can change the location and color temperature options in f.lux settings.

 There are also three modes, namely “Movie mode,” “Darkroom mode,” and “Safe mode.”
 For more information, check out f.lux: F.A.Q.